 Abstract

-Viruses infect their hosts by a series of protein-protein interactions, starting with virus binding to surface receptors, and concluding with virus assembly and egress of complete virus particles.
+Viruses infect their hosts by a series of protein-protein interactions (PPIs), starting with virus binding to surface receptors, and concluding with virus assembly and egress of complete virus particles.
 We discuss the coverage of human viruses and how well their proteins have been studied for host-virus interactions.
 Notably, only 4 virus families have accumulated more than 1,000 PPIs when all their PPIs are combined, namely Orthomyxoviruses (5,494), herpesviruses (5,423), papillomaviruses (3,927) and retroviruses (2,285).
 Thus, some viruses have been extremely well studied, with some viruses, such as HIV, having more than a hundred interactions identified for each of its proteins.
-While it remains unclear how many of these interactions are physiologically relevant for many medically important viruses numerous genome sequences are available but only few interactions are known (e.g. rhinoviruses).
+While it remains unclear how many of these interactions are physiologically relevant, for many medically important viruses numerous genome sequences are available but relatively few interactions are known (e.g. rhinoviruses).
 We discuss the conclusions that can be drawn from large- and small-scale PPI studies in human viruses, how they reflect the relevance of important viruses for human health, and finally compare them to some insights gained from phage-bacterial interactions.

 Introduction

 Bacteria and viruses are the most important pathogens on earth.
-While most bacteria are still easy to treat with antibiotics, viruses are much harder to control.
+While most bacteria are still easy to treat with antibiotics, viruses are much harder to control therapeutically.
 That is a direct consequence of being composed of only a few nucleic acids, proteins, sometimes lipids and a few other compounds.
-Given their simple composition and structure viruses are completely dependent on their hosts, and hence they have to extensively interact with host proteins and other host components.
+Given their simple composition and structure, viruses are completely dependent on their hosts, without a metabolism on their own that can be targeted by drugs, they have to extensively interact with host proteins via protein-protein interactions (PPIs) and other host components.
+While most bacteria can be directly eliminated using antiobiotics, viruses can only be constrained in their growth and doing so safely for the host remains challenging.
+Furthermore, viral variation occurs rapidly, often with significant adaptation within each host.
+Future strategies for development of safe antivirals will likely depend upon precise targeting of virus-host PPIs and a deeper understanding of viral biology.

 In this review we provide an overview of virus diversity and how it relates to the diversity of interactions among host and virus proteins.
+Given the vast body of literature about virus-host interactions, which is nearly impossible to review in a single article, we attempted to provide a bigger picture overview, primarily based on existing databases of virus-host (human) interactions (Table X).
 We surmise that medically important viruses have received more attention and thus more research, hence more interactions should be known and understood.
 While this is often the case, some highly infectious viruses have received relatively little attention .
-In fact, being highly pathogenic does not mean a virus is easy to study or it may not be of interest, given a very restricted geographic range or very narrow host range.
-For some viruses, such as Zika, the threat is relatively recent so that research has only ramped up during the past few years and there is no extensive data available yet.
+In fact, being highly pathogenic does not mean a virus is easy to study nor medically important, given there may be a very restricted geographic or host range.
+For some viruses, such as Zika, the threat is relatively recent so that research has only ramped up during the past few years and while there may be extensive sequence information from next-generation sequencing studies, precise knowledge of virus-host PPIs and thus potential targets for antiviral therapies may be very limited.
+Note however, that our focus on databases introduces a certain bias to our analysis, caused by the bias which information is submitted to and collected by databases.

 Diversity of human viruses